-Concurrently, West Cumbria Rivers Trust have a long held aspiration to restore Newlands beck.
+Concurrently, West Cumbria Rivers Trust have a long held aspiration to restore Newlands Beck.
 The stream has historically been straightened and frequently needs maintenance to keep it in its current course.
-Reinstating meanders to Newlands beck and giving it a more natural course would ‘slow the flow’, contributing to reducing downstream flood risk, improve habitat for a wide range of species and reduce the amount of maintenance required to the stream and footpath.
+Reinstating meanders to Newlands Beck and giving it a more natural course would ‘slow the flow’, contributing to reducing downstream flood risk, improve habitat for a wide range of species and reduce the amount of maintenance required to the stream and footpath.
 Newlands Beck flows under the A66 so a restoration project would need to tie in to any changes to the road.

-A working group has been established to look an integrated approach to reducing flood risk to the A66 road, Portinscale and Braithwaite villages and restoring Newlands beck.
+A working group was established to look an integrated approach to reducing flood risk to the A66 road, Portinscale and Braithwaite villages and restoring Newlands Beck.
 Lots of people and organisations have an interest in this catchment, not least the farmers, business owners and residents.